 "Today, we celebrate and thank our hard-working partners who exemplify the highest levels of dedication to improving highway safety throughout the country,” said Heidi King, NHTSA Deputy Administrator.
 “We thank them for their service, for the difference they have made, and for the example they are setting for others."

 Below are the names of the NHTSA Public Service Award winners with their plaque citations:

-Patrick Moody, Manager of Public Affairs, AAA Northern New England - Portland, ME: In recognition of your advocacy and dedication to traffic safety in Maine, New Hampshire, and Vermont.
+Patrick Moody/ Manager of Public Affairs, AAA Northern New England - Portland, ME: In recognition of your advocacy and dedication to traffic safety in Maine, New Hampshire, and Vermont.

-Ben Lieberman, Co-Founder, DORCS (Distracted Operators Risk Casualties) - Chappaqua, New York: In recognition of your dedication and commitment to successfully advocating for stronger distracted-driving laws in New York.
+Ben Lieberman/ Co-Founder, DORCS (Distracted Operators Risk Casualties) - Chappaqua, New York: In recognition of your dedication and commitment to successfully advocating for stronger distracted-driving laws in New York.

-Amy Carney, Captain, Sykesville Freedom District Fire Department - Sykesville, MD: For your dedication and passion to traffic safety education and awareness.
+Amy Carney/ Captain, Sykesville Freedom District Fire Department - Sykesville, MD: For your dedication and passion to traffic safety education and awareness.

-Arlinda Page, Senior Police Officer, Metropolitan Police Department - Washington, DC: For your outstanding commitment to traffic safety education and enforcement programs in our nation’s capital.
+Arlinda Page/ Senior Police Officer, Metropolitan Police Department - Washington, DC: For your outstanding commitment to traffic safety education and enforcement programs in our nation’s capital.

-Leroy Smith, Captain, Saraland Police Department - Saraland, AL: In recognition of your commitment to reducing crashes, injuries, and fatalities by providing training and technical assistance to ensure the safety of children riding in motor vehicles.
+Leroy Smith/ Captain, Saraland Police Department - Saraland, AL: In recognition of your commitment to reducing crashes, injuries, and fatalities by providing training and technical assistance to ensure the safety of children riding in motor vehicles.

-The Honorable Phyllis McMillen, Judge, 3rd Circuit Court, State of Michigan - Waterford, MI: In recognition of your leadership in the creation of DUI courts and in your judicial outreach efforts.
+The Honorable Phyllis McMillen/ Judge, 3rd Circuit Court, State of Michigan - Waterford, MI: In recognition of your leadership in the creation of DUI courts and in your judicial outreach efforts.

-George and Marilyn Murphy, co-founders, MADD Morgan County Chapter - South Jacksonville, IL: For more than three decades of volunteer service in honor of your daughter Kellie’s memory, resulting in improved impaired-driving laws and lives saved in Illinois.
+George and Marilyn Murphy/ Co-founders, MADD Morgan County Chapter - South Jacksonville, IL: For more than three decades of volunteer service in honor of your daughter Kellie’s memory, resulting in improved impaired-driving laws and lives saved in Illinois.

-Michael C. Thompson, Commissioner (Retired), Oklahoma Department of Public Safety - Oklahoma City, OK: In recognition of your tireless efforts and career long dedication to traffic safety
+Michael C. Thompson / Commissioner (Retired), Oklahoma Department of Public Safety - Oklahoma City, OK: In recognition of your tireless efforts and career long dedication to traffic safety

-Anita Boatman, Director, Office of Driver’s Services - Little Rock, AR: In recognition and appreciation of your outstanding leadership in advancing key traffic safety initiatives to reduce motor vehicle fatalities and serious injuries in Arkansas.
+Anita Boatman/ Director, Office of Driver’s Services - Little Rock, AR: In recognition and appreciation of your outstanding leadership in advancing key traffic safety initiatives to reduce motor vehicle fatalities and serious injuries in Arkansas.

-Jennifer Harmon, Assistant Director, Orange County Crime Lab - Santa Ana, CA: In recognition of your leadership, expertise, and dedication in drug testing, screening, and testimony.
+Jennifer Harmon/ Assistant Director, Orange County Crime Lab - Santa Ana, CA: In recognition of your leadership, expertise, and dedication in drug testing, screening, and testimony.

 Dale Stockton, Executive Director, Office of Research and Program Development/ Below 100 - Tucson, AZ: In recognition of “Below 100” and your extraordinary leadership, dedication, perseverance, and tireless commitment to the safety of our nation’s law enforcement officers.

-Sober 24 Program, Chief Joe Ingraham, Washoe County Department of Alternative Sentencing - Reno, NV: In recognition of Sober 24 program’s innovation in combining twice-daily drug and alcohol testing for DUI and DUID offenders and recovery services.
+Sober 24 Program/ Chief Joe Ingraham, Washoe County Department of Alternative Sentencing - Reno, NV: In recognition of Sober 24 program’s innovation in combining twice-daily drug and alcohol testing for DUI and DUID offenders and recovery services.

-Stay connected with NHTSA: Search for open recalls with VIN look up | Download the Mobile App for Apple or Android devices | Receive recall alerts by email |Visit us on Facebook.com/NHTSA | Follow us on Twitter.com/NHTSAgov | Watch 5-Star Safety Ratings crash tests onYouTube.com/USDOTNHTSA | Vehicle Safety Hotline at 888-327-4236
+Stay connected with NHTSA: Search for open recalls with VIN look up | Download the Mobile App for Apple or Android devices | Receive recall alerts by email |Visit us on Facebook.com/NHTSA | Follow us on Twitter.com/NHTSAgov | Watch 5-Star Safety Ratings crash tests on YouTube.com/USDOTNHTSA | SaferCar.gov | Vehicle Safety Hotline at 888-327-4236